memgraph/docs/products/memgraph/upcoming/reference_guide/replication.md

 ### How to Setup a Memgraph Cluster with Replication?

 Replication configuration is done primarily through Memgraph Cypher commands.
-This allows the cluster to be dynamically rearranged (new leader election, addition of a new replica, etc.).
+This allows the cluster to be dynamically rearranged (promoting a new main, addition of a new replica, etc.).

 Each Memgraph instance when first started will be a main.
 You have to change